GVR Report cover Third-party Logistics Market Size, Share & Trends Report

 Regional Insights

-North America held a significant market share in 2022, with the U.S. spearheading the regional market growth.
-The tight truck capacity across the U.S. has led shippers to move towards dedicated contract carriage services.
-In addition, the rising demand for cold storage in the region is expected to boost the 3PL market over the coming years.
-Moreover, the presence of key players, such as C.H.
-Robinson Worldwide (CHRW) Inc., XPO Logistics, Inc., UPS Supply Chain Solutions Inc., and Expeditors International of Washington, Inc., supportthe regional market growth.
+North America third-party logistics market held a significant share in 2025, with the U.S. spearheading the regional market growth.
+The tight truck capacity across the U.S. has led the shippers to move towards dedicated contract carriage services.
+Besides, the rising demand for cold storage in the region is expected to boost the third-party logistics market.

 • BDP International